varnishcache/homepage/R1/source/index.rst

 EL7, Debian-Jessie, Ubuntu-Trusty and Ubuntu-Xenial packages can be found on `PackageCloud.io <https://packagecloud.io/varnishcache/varnish5>`_

-`Source package can be found here <http://repo.varnish-cache.org/source/varnish-5.1.1.tar.gz>`_
+:download:`Source package can be found here <releases/varnish-5.1.1.tar.gz>`

 And yes, it is called 5.1.1 and we're one day late and it's all my fault.
 I'll tell you about it later, but first I have to do some